oracle/oci-grafana-metrics/docs/linux.md

 To get the tenancy OCID, follow these steps:

 1. Log in to the OCI console.
-2. From the OCI menu, click on your profile icon on top right:
+2. From the OCI menu, click on your profile icon on the top right:

 ![OCI Administration](images/oci_administration.png)